 Once this is understood, then one can look at evolutionism in a different way.
 As we pointed out previously changes in evolutionism such as the transition from Darwinism to neo-Darwinism in the early 20th century or, in the late 20th century, neo-Darwinism to "punk eek" would fit right in with modifications and adjustments being done on evolution's 'protective belt'.
 So if evolutionists assume these changes are indicative of science, the next question to be asked, however, is: “What is the basic group of metaphysical beliefs that could be called evolutionism's 'hard core' ?”
 As Lakatos points out THESE beliefs ARE held quite dogmatically, they are NOT subject to experiment nor do they change over time, nor are they subject to criticism.
 Usually they are implicit presuppositions that everyone takes for granted.
 Their epistemological status, then, is quite comparable to Genesis 1, or the Gilgamesh Epic or the Rig Vedas, etc. They are then, in anthropological terms, mythology.
 They are then beliefs quite comparable to belief in witches, the afterlife or angels.

 Ok, so what is evolutionism's 'hard core' ?
 There are at least two main metaphysical beliefs (held as presuppositions) underlying the theory of evolution:

-1) Life has developed (from the first cell to its present diversity) up to and including man, solely via natural processes.
+1) Life has developed (from the first cell to its present diversity) up to ALL the biodiversity we presently observe (including man), solely via natural processes.
 This means basically that the universe is a closed system (no outside "meddling" is admissible).

 2) Very long periods of time are required to produce the postulated results.